fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 You can just pick up where you left off!
 If you wish to resubmit a whole part, please contact the course personnel via [email](mailto:matti.luukkainen@helsinki.fi) or Discord <i>mluukkai</i>, with your GitHub username and which parts you would like to have deleted from your submissions.

-#### Expanding on the University oh Helsinki instance of this course
+#### Expanding on the University of Helsinki instance of this course

 That is also possible, just contact the course personnel via [email](mailto:matti.luukkainen@helsinki.fi) or Discord <i>mluukkai</i>.